Installation

 Note

-While not required, the pycoevolity Python package can be useful for summarizing the output of ecoevolity.
-Pycoevolity will be used in tutorials.
+While not required, the pycoevolity Python package can be useful for summarizing the output of ecoevolity, and is used in some of the tutorials.
 See below for how to install pycoevolity.

 Linux